joseluiscd/Groot/README.md

 # GROOT

-(GPU-accelerated ReconstructiOn Of Trees)
+(GPU ReconstructiOn Of Trees)

-Library for working with trees.
+Library + Application to reconstruct 3D structures of trees.